-- Child was removed for behavioral reasons from one or more childcare, Head Start or preschool setting - A young child who is eligible for Medicaid - A pregnant or postpartum individual who is eligible for Medicaid
+Child was removed for behavioral reasons from one or more childcare, Head Start or preschool setting.

 Level 4 Triple P is delivered in 10 sessions for an individual family, or in group-based sessions over an 8-week period.

 To ensure the delivery of high-quality services and the validity of agency-wide evaluation efforts, group facilitators shall ensure that Triple P Level 4 is implemented with fidelity and complying with the following: